Wompa-Stompa/weather-dashboard/README.md

-A weather app made using javascript.
+A simple widget to find the weather in any city, made using javascript to call openweather api.

 ![Screenshot](weatherapp.jpg)